 Since late May 2017 and during the initial stage of the project, a preliminary survey is being conducted in the 336 municipalities of Catalonia that have less than 500 inhabitants according to padrón (MUNICAT, 2016).
 In this way, we are being able to know better the initial demo-geographical situation in the small villages as well as to know some of the main needs and challenges there.

 During the initial phase of the project, a web GIS application is being developed that allows the publication and dissemination of information about the characteristics and the range of services available to the different small villages.This GIS (named GISASH) has several dimensions and it will be fed with various data sources: one dimension is automatically linked to IDESCAT data, another one is edited by the research team as well as another one is edited by the Association of Small Villages in Catalonia, among others.

 Since June 2017, within the framework of the applied research project titled 'HAMLETS.
 Immigration and Sustainable Development in Small Villages' , a number of popular science tweets are being published.
 These tweets offer geo-demographic data and photos taken in municipalities with less than 500 inhabitants.
 Later these photos will be linked to the Geographical Information System named GISASH that is being developed from LIGIT-UAB.
-In this sense, those tweets are being linked to other tweets published from LIGIT offering data and maps on the land use evolution in small villages (CORINE Land Cover 1990-2012).
 The usual periodicity is various tweets per week.
-The main hashtag is #HAMLETS and two twitter accounts that can be followed for updates during the project are: on the one hand, @LIGIT_UAB and, on the other hand, @RicardMoren
+The main hashtag is #HAMLETS and a twitter account that can be followed for updates during the project is @RicardMoren

 B9-1068 office, Department of Geography, Universitat Autònoma de Barcelona, 08193, Bellaterra (Barcelona), Spain.